 NHS 111 has an online coronavirus service that can tell you if you need medical help and advise you what to do:

-Anyone with a continuous cough OR fever (>37.8) must self isolate for 7 days (this includes children), if you live with other people, they should stay at home for 14 days from the day the first person got symptoms
+Anyone with these symptoms must self isolate for 7 days (this includes children), if you live with other people, they should stay at home for 14 days from the day the first person got symptoms

 If you live with someone who is 70 or over, has a long-term condition, is pregnant or has a weakened immune system, try to find somewhere else for them to stay for 14 days.

 If you have to stay at home together, try to keep away from each other as much as possible.

 Anyone with the above symptoms who is WELL can stay at home and does NOT need to ring 111 or be tested

 Anyone with these symptoms who is UNWELL should go to 111 online for advice and guidance